ballerina-platform/module-ballerinax-azure.functions/spec/spec.md

 |};
 ```

-If an output Binding annotation is specified, HTTPOutput will be taken implicitly.
+If an output Binding annotation is specified, HttpOutput will be taken implicitly.

 #### 2.2.2.
 Service base path